rickellis/Astro/README.md

     var moonpos = A.get.moonPosition(new Date, lat, lon)

-    //  Takes the following arguments:
+Takes four arguments:

-    //      object: A Javascript date object.
+    object: A Javascript date object.
-    //      integer: Latitude
+    integer: Latitude
-    //      integer: Longitude
+    integer: Longitude
-    //      integer: Optional height above sea level, in meters
+    integer: Optional height above sea level, in meters

-    //
-    //  Returns an object with:
+Returns an object with:

-    //    {
+    {
-    //      azimuthInRads: Azimuth in radians
+        azimuthInRads: Azimuth in radians
-    //      azimuthInDegs: Azimuth in corrected degrees.
+        azimuthInDegs: Azimuth in corrected degrees.
 0˚ N, 90˚ E, 180˚ S, 270˚ W
-    //      altitudeInRads: Altitude in radians
+        altitudeInRads: Altitude in radians
-    //      altitudeInDegs: Altitude in degrees.
+        altitudeInDegs: Altitude in degrees.
 0° horizon, +90° zenith, −90° is nadir (down).
-    //      ascension: Right ascension in radians
+        ascension: Right ascension in radians
-    //      declination: Declination in radians
+        declination: Declination in radians
-    //      delta: Distance between centers of the Earth and Moon, in km
+        delta: Distance between centers of the Earth and Moon, in km
-    //      paralacticAngle: In radians
+        paralacticAngle: In radians
-    //    }
+    }

 ---